Updated: Mar 8

 Bear in mind: you never want to be too promotional or come across as pushy, but if you are consistently helpful and engaged, prospects will likely be interested.
 Gaining leads and qualifying them via social media is a fine art – to make the most of it, simply be a helpful human presence on social channels, particularly LinkedIn.

-If you wish to discuss your LinkedIn profile, give me a call.
+If you wish to discuss your LinkedIn profile, get in touch via my Contact page.